 do not realize there is more then one baptism.
 Granted there is only

-one baptism that is required for Salvation, the other is not required
+one baptism that is required for Salvation, the others are not

 but is something we should do if we are able to do so.

 are quite clear there is another baptism that is not by water

 therefore, and teach all nations, baptizing them in the name of the

 Father, and of the Son, and of the Holy Ghost: